briatte/srqm/Programs/README.md

 The `profile.do` file saved to the Stata application folder acts as a symbolic link that also runs the `profile.do` file from the SRQM folder, to perform further integrity checks on the course setup.

-This command requires to run Stata as administrator on Windows Vista and Windows 7, or it will fail due to a [system restriction](http://www.stata.com/support/faqs/windows/updating-on-vista/).
+This command requires to run Stata as administrator on Windows Vista and 7, or it will fail due to a [system restriction](http://www.stata.com/support/faqs/windows/updating-on-vista/) in recent versions of Windows.

-If the `SRQM` folder has been renamed to `SRQM-USB`, the subcommand ignores the Stata application folder and sets instead packages to be installed to a temporary `Packages` folder in the `SRQM` folder.

 #### `srqm setup packages`

-Installs the additional Stata packages and [graph schemes by Edwin Leuven](http://leuven.economists.nl/stata.php) used in the course do-files.
+Installs the additional Stata packages used in the course do-files.
 Requires Internet access to execute properly.
 Usually runs in less than five minutes.

 The subcommand will try to run as quickly as possible by skipping packages that are [already installed][statalist-tip].
 This behaviour can be overriden by passing the `forced` option.